anchalwalia/BookStore/AnchalsBookStore/README.txt

 4:27pm : New admin ia added in area.
 4:28pm : Data and Model folder is deleted from Areas.
 4:48pm : Again pasted the readme from github because all new changes are removed due to merge conflict.

+{Part 2}
+4:50pm : Build the application to confirm that there are no error in part 1.